Vincenzo Aiutino: Crimes and investigation

-On August 6, 1991, Isabelle Le Nénan, a 20-year-old commercial attaché, left her workplace in Longwy-Haut to dine with a friend.
-Upon reaching the parking lot of the Auchan supermarket in Mont-Saint-Martin, she was approached by a stranger, who lured her back to a construction site under the pretense of helping him carry a heavy object.
+On 6 August 1991, Isabelle Le Nénan, a 20-year-old commercial attaché, left her workplace in Longwy-Haut to dine with a friend.
+Upon reaching the parking lot of the Auchan supermarket in Mont-Saint-Martin, she was approached by a stranger, who lured her back to a construction site under the pretence of helping him carry a heavy object.
 There, Aiutino exposed himself and tried to rape her.
 A few months later, two hunters discovered a nude body in the woods of Turpange, in advanced stages of decomposition.
 An autopsy revealed that the body was Le Nénan's, and was identified primarily by the jewelry found on her corpse.
 She died of a skull fracture caused by an iron bar hitting her head.

-On September 13, 1991, Isabelle Christophe, a 21-year-old cashier at the same Auchan supermarket in Mont-Saint-Martin was also approached by Aiutino.
-He led her to the cellar on his building site under the same pretense of helping her lift a heavy object, where he raped, strangled, and murdered her by hitting her with an iron rod.
+On 13 September 1991, Isabelle Christophe, a 21-year-old cashier at the same Auchan supermarket in Mont-Saint-Martin was also approached by Aiutino.
+He led her to the cellar on his building site under the same pretence of helping her lift a heavy object, where he raped, strangled, and murdered her by hitting her with an iron rod.
 While the murder was originally considered a potential suicide, police soon began investigating the death as a sexual crime, after reviewing the files of sex offenders in the region.
 This led them to investigate four men, one of whom was Aiutino, who at the time worked as a mason at a construction site near the supermarket.
-On December 2, 1991, inspectors from the regional police of Nancy interrogated him, but due to a lack of evidence, they released him after 10 hours in custody.
+On 2 December 1991, inspectors from the regional police of Nancy interrogated him, but due to a lack of evidence, they released him after 10 hours in custody.

-On February 25, 1992, Aiutino punctured the tire of Bernadette Bour, a 40-year-old medical sales representative, and started helping her repair it.
+On 25 February 1992, Aiutino punctured the tire of Bernadette Bour, a 40-year-old medical sales representative, and started helping her repair it.
 Aiutino then offered Bernadette to follow her to a place where she could wash her hands, and then led her to the basement on the premise.
 Aiutino followed Bour, attempted to rape her, and then beat her to death with an iron rod.
-He disposed of her body in Allondrelle-la-Malmaison near his home on Joseph Labbé street.
+He disposed of her body in Allondrelle-la-Malmaison near his home on Joseph Labbé Street.
 Police did not immediately investigate the crime, enabling Aiutino to flee.

 The Belgian police later arrested Aiutino at his father's house in Aubange.
 Aiutino initially confessed his crimes, but then withdrew his confession and accused his father.
 This delayed Aiutino's extradition to France, where penalties were more severe.
 Aiutino was finally extradited in 1993.
-He accused his brother for the three murders.
+He accused his brother of the three murders.